AurelWeinhold/broo/README.md

 ## Credits

-Inspired by the implementation of https://github.com/pzmarzly/mic_over_mumble/.
+Inspired by the implementation of [mic_over_mumble](https://github.com/pzmarzly/mic_over_mumble/).
+This is a fork of [siddhpant/broo](https://github.com/siddhpant/broo).

-I have tried to hopefully iron out some problems with the original implementation by making the script from scratch to streamline the code, and added absolutely necessary features such as supporting PipeWire, adding prompt and ability to close the terminal, ALSA setting restore, etc.
+> I have tried to hopefully iron out some problems with the original
+> implementation by making the script from scratch to streamline the code, and
+> added absolutely necessary features such as supporting PipeWire, adding prompt
+> and ability to close the terminal, ALSA setting restore, etc.
+- siddhpant

+I have fixed some small problems and rephrased some of the comments and print-outs.
+Also I have replaced the prompt with an argument system.